Current Environment: Production

 Time is critical in the treatment of infants who are born with a serious congenital heart defect (CHD).
 When a child has surgery to repair CHD not long after birth, they quickly benefit from improved cardiac physiology and have a better chance of maturing and leading a healthy, full life.

-Comprised of a group of specialists from across several disciplines, the neonatal cardiac surgery team at the Benderson Family Heart Center at Boston Children’s works together to plan and carry out the best course of treatment for any one of more than 30 types of CHD.
-We’re committed to providing comprehensive specialized care so that your family can start enjoying time with your child.
+The neonatal cardiac surgery team at the Benderson Family Heart Center is comprised of a group of specialists across several disciplines.
+We work together to plan and carry out the best course of treatment for any one of the 30 types of CHD.
+Our team is committed to providing comprehensive specialized care so your family can start enjoying time with your child.

 Why choose neonatal cardiac surgery at Boston Children’s?